-In order to calibrate the optical tweezers using the backscattered light collecting sensor as particle position sensor we need to fully know the response of QPD as a function of bead displacement.
-A 1.0 $\mu$ m diameter polystyrene particle stuck in polyacrylamide gel was used to study the sensitivity of the quadrant photodiode.
+In order to calibrate the optical tweezers using the back-scattered light collecting sensor as particle position sensor we need to fully know the response of QPD as a function of bead displacement.
+A $1.0~\mu m$ diameter polystyrene particle stuck in polyacrylamide gel was used to study the sensitivity of the quadrant photodiode.
 The bead was placed in the centre of the trap.
 The piezo stage, on which the sample was mounted, allowed us to move the polystyrene sphere with a stepwise motion.
-We recorded the values of Sx and Sy after each particle displacement generated by a small and quick piezo stage movement when the bead passed through the tweezers.
-The particle displacements were generated by a sequence of back and forth stage movements and the measurements were carried out starting from -100 nm to + 100 nm.
+We recorded the values of S_x and S_y (quadrant photodiode signals related the particle displacements along the X axis and Y axis, respectively) and after each particle displacement generated by a small and quick piezo stage movement when the bead passed through the tweezers.
+The particle displacements were generated by a sequence of back and forth stage movements and the measurements were carried out starting from $-100\,\mathrm{nm}$ to $+100\,\mathrm{nm}$.
 Each measurement point was repeated 100 times.
-The central parts, of the typical S-shape detector response curves, are reported in Figure 7.